vault27/Foundation/vxlan.md

     - Load balancing
     - Loops for broadcast traffic - it is solved with route types 4
     - Convergence - changing routes if something fails

+## Distributed fabric

+- Geo distributed or in different campuses or rooms
+- Merge 2 Data Centres
+- It allows to stretch L2 between cities!
+- Three options available:
+  - Multi-fabric - not popular, L2 is required, between fabrics no VxLAN, only L2, many VLANs, this L2 is usually implemented via difficult L3 (VPLS).
+Fabrics are absolutely disconnected, they dont know anything about each over.
+  - Multi-pod - just another hierarchy level, one big fabric, shared underlay and overlay, hierarchy is only in underlay.
+VxLAN encapsulation between sites.
+This is approach to scale fabric, not to connect 2 different ones.
+Fate sharing.
+  - Multi-site - The most popular.
+VxLAN encapsulation between sites.

 ## Configuration